shenxiaolong-code/mlir-crtp-proposal/MLIR_CRTP_RFC_Proposal.md

 The MLIR ecosystem is fundamentally a pure C++ ecosystem, with even "Python bindings" being C++ code using pybind11.
 This raises a fundamental question: **Since we're solving C++ problems, why take a detour through TableGen to generate C++ instead of using modern C++ native capabilities directly?** Using C++ to solve C++'s inherent problems is the most ecosystem-aligned solution.

 ## Proposed Solution: CRTP + Selective Override + Code Non-invasive/Framework Functionality Invasive Enhancement Extension

+### 🔑 Core Design Philosophy: Non-Invasive Code, Invasive Functionality

+**The key innovation**: Users can control and modify framework behavior **from their own scope** without modifying any framework code.

+- **Code Non-Invasive**: Zero changes to framework source code
+- **Functionality Invasive**: Complete control over framework behavior
+- **Implementation**: Declarative trait binding controls the base class of framework operations

+This approach inverts the traditional extension model - instead of the framework providing fixed extension points, **users declare what they want, and the framework adapts automatically without any code enhancement**.

 ### Core Design Principle